hailo-ai/hailo_model_zoo/docs/GETTING_STARTED.rst

    hailomz compile <model_name>

-By default the compilation target is Hailo-10H.
-To compile for a different architecture use ``--hw-arch`` command line argument:
+By default, the compilation target is Hailo-10H.
+To compile for a different architecture, use the ``--hw-arch`` command line argument:

 .. code-block::